Over the last few years many holiday shoppers have ditched the crowded parking lots and…

 What Steps Can I Take to Stick to My Holiday Budget?

 Most Americans set then exceed their holiday budget.
-A 2017 survey found that 65% of U.S. adults set a holiday budget.
+The most recent data from a survey found that 65% of U.S. adults set a holiday budget.
 On the downside, 77% of those who set a budget will overspend.
 You can avoid the spending holiday hangover by:

 After you’ve set your budget for each category, you will need to make a list of the people in your life for which you will be buying gifts.
 It’s easy to set and stick to a budget for areas such as traveling, food, and entertainment.
 However, gifts are a major area where people tend to overspend.
 Before you turn on the computer or hit the stores, make a list of the people you plan to shop for.
 You can get a clear idea of how much you will spend and be aware of how many gifts you need to purchase.

 Fight Impulsive Urges to Spend More